Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

     to ask proper help.
 But hopefully I make a lot of progress during Thanksgiving break.
 ```

----

 ## Milestone 3: Virtual Check-In

-Indicate what percentage of the project you have left to complete and how confident you feel.

   **Completion Percentage**: 55% done